InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 1. **Proposed**.
 We have a proposal for a solution to the challenge.
    This could be to write an article, code up a tool, create a training video, etc.
 1. **External**.
-We have shared the solution publicly with the working group.
+We have shared a known instance of the solution publicly with the working group.
 1. **Internal**.
 We have implemented the solution internally in a company.
 1. **Adopted**.
 At least one company is using the solution.